New

 Without centralized oversight, teams operate on incomplete information.
 Delays become a matter of when, not if.

-Disconnected compliance and procurement reduce vendor sourcing efficiency.
+Disconnected compliance and procurement reduce the efficiency of vendor sourcing.

 Centralized construction vendor management across multiple properties and service types